Thunderbolt (interface): (2015)

-USB4
+(2019)

-The USB4 specification was released on 29 August 2019 by USB Implementers Forum, based on the Thunderbolt 3 protocol specification.
+The USB4 specification was released on 29 August 2019 by the USB Implementers Forum, based on the Thunderbolt 3 protocol specification.

-It supports 40 Gbit/s (5 GB/s) throughput, is compatible with Thunderbolt 3, and backwards compatible with USB 3.2 and USB 2.0.
+It supports 40 Gbit/s (5 GB/s) throughput, is optionally compatible with Thunderbolt 3, and is backward compatible with USB 3.2 and USB 2.0.
 The architecture defines a method to share a single high-speed link with multiple end device types dynamically that best serves the transfer of data by type and application.

 USB4 supports DisplayPort 2.0 over its alternative mode.